vatpac-technology/sops/docs/enroute/Melbourne Centre/PIY.md

 For aircraft overflying the PH TCU place `O/FLY` in the LABEL DATA field.

 ### Leeman (LEA)
 LEA is responsible for assigning and issuing arrival clearance to aircraft inbound to Perth via `WAVES`.
 LEA is also responsible for transiting aircraft outbound from Perth into the Melbourne Oceanic Control Area.
-Coordination between this non-radar position (ML-IND_FSS) must be completed in accordance with the Coordination procedures.
+Coordination between this non-radar position (ML-IND_FSS) must be completed in accordance with [Standard Coordination Procedures](../../../controller-skills/coordination/#enr-oceanic){target=new}.

 !!! note
     Controllers should be aware that VHF coverage near the LEA/IND border may be limited.
 Controllers should strive to issue HF frequencies and transfer of communications instruction prior to 160 NM PH DME.